Updated for Version 3.7

 ER Requirements

 Off-field DPS Fischl’s ER requirements are highly variable and can depend on whether you have her C6 (which can reduce ER requirements by ~10%), what team she is in, and the enemies you are facing.
-For a more accurate estimate, use Zakharov’s Energy Recharge calculator.
+Use the Energy Recharge Calculator to determine exact requirements for your team and rotation..

 Ideally, Oz’s uptime should be maximized to increase Fischl’s personal damage.
 However, Fischl’s awkward cooldowns (25s and 15s for her Skill and Burst, respectively) do not align well with many team rotations.
 In these cases, it is better to either A) alternate between Burst and Skill each rotation or B) use Fischl’s Burst every rotation but only use her Skill every other.